horar/strata-host-core/bootstrap-host-ota-readme.md

 ## Automate Strata Installation

-To install Strata in unattended mode run following command as an administrator to avoid installation permission prompts.
+To install Strata in unattended mode run following command as an administrator to avoid installation permission prompts:

 * Windows:
-    * `strata-setup-offline.exe install --accept-licenses --confirm-command`
+    * `strata-setup-offline.exe isSilent=true`
 * Mac:
-    * `./strata-setup-offline.app/Contents/MacOS/strata-setup-offline install --accept-licenses --confirm-command`
+    * `./strata-setup-offline.app/Contents/MacOS/strata-setup-offline isSilent=true`

-## Additional Strata Arguments
+## Additional Strata Arguments (QTIFW 3.2)

-Here are some of the most usefull arguments that can be used with Installer and Maintenance Tool
+Here are some of the most usefull arguments that can be used with Installer and Maintenance Tool:

-* `-?, -h, --help`
+* `-h, --help`
     * Displays help.
-* `-d, --verbose`
+* `--verbose`
     * Verbose mode.
 Prints out more information.

-If Installer application is executed, it will be by default in [GUI] installer mode.
+If Installer application is executed, it will be in [GUI] installer mode.
+If Maintenance Tool is executed, it has 3 modes user can select: package manager, updater and uninstaller.
+Maintenance Tool will be by default in [GUI] uninstaller mode and can be changed with the following settings:

+* `--updater`
+    * [GUI] Start Maintenance Tool in updater mode.
+* `--manage-packages`
+    * [GUI] Start Maintenance Tool in package manager mode.

+For unnatended installation, it is necessary to use `isSilent=true` argument.

+To check for presence of new versions, it is possible to use:

+* `--checkupdates`
+    * [CLI] Check for updates and return an XML description.

+## Additional Strata Arguments (QTIFW 4.0+)

+**Note that newer versions of QTIFW (4.0+) are not supported for the moment due to bugs.**

+With the new QTIFW 4.0+ there were some changes in behavior.

-If Maintenance Tool is executed, it will be by default in [GUI] package manager mode.
+Maintenance Tool will be by default in [GUI] package manager mode and can be changed with the following settings:
-It is possible to use the following settings to preselect other modes in Maintenance Tool:

 * `--su, --start-updater`
     * [GUI] Start Maintenance Tool in updater mode.
 * `--sm, --start-package-manager`